Everything to know about going to school in Oxfordshire

 All about schools and alternatives to school, like home-schooling

 If you or someone you know is having difficulties with bullying, you can take action

 Why are some people bullied, while others bully?

 Being excluded from school doesn't just interrupt learning.
 It can also have a bad impact on your future.

 Basic skills are the key skills you need in study and life, and include Maths, English and ICT

-Every young person in Oxfordshire can access high-quality information and guidance about learning and careers choices
+Every young person in Oxfordshire has the right to information and guidance about learning and career choices

 Get the most out of your time at school by avoiding absence, learning well, taking up activities and other opportunities and solving problems quickly when they happen